 Honeywell International Inc. (HON) Gains As Market Dips: What You Should Know

-Heading into today, shares of the company had lost 0.59% over the past month, lagging the Conglomerates sector's loss of 0.08% and the S&P 500's gain of 4.4% in that time.
+Prior to today's trading, shares of the company had gained 0.27% over the past month.
+This has lagged the Conglomerates sector's gain of 1.92% and the S&P 500's gain of 5.76% in that time.

 Investors will be hoping for strength from Honeywell International Inc. as it approaches its next earnings release.
 The company is expected to report EPS of $2.09, up 0.97% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.73 billion, down 1.95% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $8.73 billion, down 1.95% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.05 per share and revenue of $34.47 billion, which would represent changes of +13.38% and +5.61%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Honeywell International Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Honeywell International Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.15% lower within the past month.
-Honeywell International Inc. is currently sporting a Zacks Rank of #4 (Sell).
+Within the past 30 days, our consensus EPS projection has moved 0.12% lower.
+Honeywell International Inc. currently has a Zacks Rank of #4 (Sell).

-Valuation is also important, so investors should note that Honeywell International Inc. has a Forward P/E ratio of 25.64 right now.
-Its industry sports an average Forward P/E of 17.91, so we one might conclude that Honeywell International Inc. is trading at a premium comparatively.
+In terms of valuation, Honeywell International Inc. is currently trading at a Forward P/E ratio of 22.93.
+For comparison, its industry has an average Forward P/E of 18.62, which means Honeywell International Inc. is trading at a premium to the group.

-It is also worth noting that HON currently has a PEG ratio of 2.46.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Diversified Operations was holding an average PEG ratio of 1.75 at yesterday's closing price.
+Meanwhile, HON's PEG ratio is currently 2.2.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Diversified Operations was holding an average PEG ratio of 1.44 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.